Skip to content

 The Difference Between *this and this

-Finally, let's clarify a question that often confuses beginners. this is a pointer, while *this is a reference to the current object.
-If we want a function to return the current object itself, the syntax is:
+Finally, let's clarify a question beginners often confuse. this is a pointer, while *this is a reference to the current object.
+If you want a function to return the current object itself, the syntax is:

 cpp